-- In grades 9 through 12 all students will be programmed for a seven period day plus lunch. - All students are programmed so that they have an opportunity to complete the credit requirements necessary to earn the Advanced Regents Diploma (the requirements for which were noted earlier). - Prior to each year, students are asked to complete a program request form on which they may indicate course requests.
-Parents must sign the course request form.
-For 2023-24 students will use an online survey to complete course selection by March 24, 2023. - Students are required to repeat failed courses.
-Some courses may be repeated in PM school or summer school.
+- In grades 9 through 12 all students will be programmed for a seven period day plus lunch. - All students are programmed so that they have an opportunity to complete the credit requirements necessary to earn the Advanced Regents Diploma (the requirements for which were noted earlier). - Prior to each year, students are asked to complete a digital program request form on which they may indicate course requests.
+Parents must sign off on the course request form.
+For 2025-26 students will use an online survey to complete course selection by March 28, 2025. - Students are required to repeat failed courses.
+Some courses may be repeated in PM school (if offered) or summer school.
 If a course is not offered in PM or summer school that class will need to be made-up during the school day during a later term.
 In some cases, if there is sufficient space in the program, students may be permitted to repeat a failed course and take the next sequential course simultaneously.
 In the case of multiple failures, it may not be possible to schedule students to make up all courses simultaneously.
 In such cases, RKA will attempt to strike a balance between programming students to make up courses and taking the remaining courses required for graduation.
-Students in this situation must attend summer school, PM School, or "night" school on another campus. - The Riverdale / Kingsbridge Academy strongly discourages students from "advancing" (i.e. taking courses more quickly so as to complete graduation requirements in less than four years).
-Our program is intended to prepare students for success at competitive
+Students in this situation must attend summer school, PM School, or "night"

+school on another campus.

-- colleges and universities.
-Early graduation deprives students of the opportunity to develop the academic skills and the maturity necessary to excel in colleges. - Students will be scheduled for one physical education course each term.
-Participation in varsity, junior varsity, or intramural sports may not fulfill the physical education credits required for graduation.
+- The Riverdale / Kingsbridge Academy strongly discourages students from "advancing" (i.e. taking courses more quickly so as to complete graduation requirements in less than four years).
+Our program is intended to prepare students for success at competitive colleges and universities.
+Early graduation deprives students of the opportunity to develop the academic skills and the maturity necessary to excel in college. - Students will be scheduled for one physical education course each term.
+Participation in varsity, junior varsity, or intramural sports does not fulfill the physical education credits required for graduation.
 Every attempt will be made to schedule students who have failed a prior term of physical education for a make-up course.

-High School Honors Guidelines
+High School Advanced Classes Guidelines

-Honors classes have been established at the high school level to provide students with increased rigor and opportunities for independent work.
-Programming at the high school allows for students to be placed into honors courses based on a student's performance in an individual subject.
-Therefore, a child may be placed into an honors section of social studies, but not English (for example).
-Science and mathematics courses are not coded as honors or non-honors at the high school level because students follow through the sequence at individual paces.
+Advanced classes have been established at the high school level to provide students with increased rigor and opportunities for independent work.
+Programming at the high school level allows for students to be placed into more advanced courses based on a student's performance in an individual subject.
+Therefore, a child may select and be placed into a more advanced course for social studies, but not English (for example).
+RKA offers Advanced Placement and Dual Enrollment courses as advanced courses to complement our offerings at the Regents, General Education and Special Education levels